 Set forth below is certain information concerning Masisa S.A.'s capital stock and a brief summary of certain significant provisions of its estatutos (the "Bylaws") and Chilean law.
-This description does not purport to be complete and is qualified in its entirety by reference to the Bylaws, which are filed as Exhibit 3.1 of this prospectus.
+You are encouraged to review our Bylaws, which are filed as Exhibit 3.1 of this prospectus.